 What Researchers Did

-Turkish physicians reported three pediatric patients with severe crush injuries from the 2023 Kahramanmaras earthquake in whom amputation was initially planned but was avoided using a protocol combining therapeutic plasma exchange (TPE) and intensive daily HBOT.
+Turkish physicians reported three paediatric patients with severe crush injuries from the 2023 Kahramanmaras earthquake in whom amputation was initially planned but was avoided using a protocol combining therapeutic plasma exchange (TPE) and intensive daily HBOT.

 What They Found